vict-tien/instant-messaging-app/README.md

 | signal|

 ## Known Issues
+- Note that this project was designed and implemented in the university environment.
+All datas sent through the server or via Peer-to-peer method had not been encrypted by any kinds of encryption.
+Origin texts will be transferred directly through the system.
+PLEASE DO NOT USE THIS PROJECT TO TRANSFER ANY SENSITIVE DATA WITHOUT ANY SECONDARY ENCRYPTION OR MODIFICATION.
+- This project wad developed under testing envrionment.
+The default setting was to transfer data/messages within the same computer and hence the server IP address has been set to 127.0.0.1 localhost by default.
+If the user wish to communicate between different computers, change the server IP address accordingly.

+    <b>Note: However, this project does not take care of any type of network address translation and public/private IP address issues.
+To communicate between different computers, proper public/private IP address translation needs to be implemented.</b>

+- Users might not able to run the server at a particular port.
+Certain port numbers are reserved for particular services internally by the computer and others might have ongoing threads.
+Try to start the server at a different port and this issue should be resolved.

+## Potential Improvement
+- Json files might be used to transmit data instead of plain text.
+- Data might be encrypted before communication to provide confidentiality and integrity.
+- Data might be made persistent, i.e., userBlockedList, which keeps track of if a userA have been blocked by any other users, might be stored in a file instead of dynamic memory of the program and can be persistent after the shutdown of the server.
+- Network Address Translation services might be implemented to the project to allow communications between different computers in the future.

 ## Reference
 - This project was developed based on the starter code provided by the cs3331 teaching team at UNSW Sydney at Term 3, 2021